ItayElf/war_simulator/README.md

 # Simulation Flow

 - **Start at War Score 0**, with one faction holding **initiative**.
-- The side with initiative rolls **1d100 ± the current War Score** (Side B multiplies the score by -1).
+- The side with initiative rolls **1d100 ± half the current War Score**, rounded down (Side B multiplies the score by -1).
 - Compare the result to the [**War Event Table**](#war-event-table) to determine what happens:
 - **Apply changes** to war score, battle scores, or time passed.
 - If a **negative outcome** occurs, initiative may flip, and a **Peace Offer** might happen based on the number of days that have passed**.**